2024 United Way Funding Process

 Fund Distribution volunteers serve as a member of a Fund Distribution Review Panel.
 The Fund Distribution Panel is given the responsibility of reviewing funding applications, completing program site visits and listening to agency presentations that include a financial overview.
 They then determine whether those applications show an accurate analysis of program services and dollars required for such operations.

-If you would like to volunteer, please complete the online application form by clicking HERE.
-Applications are due by Tuesday, October 2.
-A volunteer training will be held on October 25, 2023 and Agency Financial Presentations will be on Thursday, November 30, 2023.
+If you would like to volunteer, please complete the online application form by clicking HERE(Form will be available soon, please check back).
+Applications are due by Tuesday, October 1st.
+A volunteer training will be held on (DATE TBD) and Agency Financial Presentations will be on Thursday, December 5th 2024.
 Site visits to the agencies you are reviewing will be coordinated by your agency advocate.

 Questions?
 Contact our office at 336-249-2532 or email firstname.lastname@example.org.